Mike Freeman's 10-Point Stance: Is the Rooney Rule Broken?

 There was always going to be a problem with this for Gruden, though.
 He needed to comply with the Rooney Rule, which requires that teams consider minority candidates when filling GM or head-coaching vacancies.

-The Raiders, according to my sources and the reporting of others, contacted former Giants general manager Jerry Reece about the position.
+The Raiders, according to my sources and the reporting of others, contacted former Giants general manager Jerry Reese about the position.
 He declined to interview.
 They also, I'm told, interviewed former Giants college scouting director, Marc Ross, and former Eagles front-office executive Trey Brown.
 Brown's candidacy was first reported by ESPN's Dan Graziano.

-Numerous sources say the bottom line is that none of Reece, Ross and Brown had any realistic chance of getting the job.
+Numerous sources say the bottom line is that none of Reese, Ross and Brown had any realistic chance of getting the job.
 It was always Mayock's if he wanted it.

 The Raiders haven't publicly released any information about how they hired for the position and didn't respond to B/R this week when asked to speak about their process.